Asia Pacific Resort (Beitou Branch)

 8. Free regular private shuttle from Beitou Station (main Red MRT Line) and XinBeitou (New Beitou town)

-since the resort is in a quieter area above the mountains.
-If you are coming from the city via the Red line (main stations include Shi Lin, Taipei 101, Taipei Main station), I would take the shuttle from Beitou station to save the extra interchange.
+Since the resort is in a quieter area above the mountains, if you are coming from the city via the Red line (main stations include Shi Lin, Taipei 101, Taipei Main station), I would take the free shuttle from Beitou station to save the walk up the mountains.

 - A shower should be taken before entering the public hot springs as common courtesy